mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 Always pay attention when assigning roles in order to avoid providing undesired access to resources!
 :::

+In the following paragraphs, we will describe how to manage your users access privileges to the company resources through individual role assignment.

+Alternatively, you may consider also to manage your users through groups.
+If you want to discover more about, [go to the groups documentation](/development_suite/identity-and-access-management/group-management.md#managing-company-groups).

+If you want to find out how best to manage your users according to your business needs, you can have a look at these [use cases](#how-to-best-manage-your-users) where we show you both individual and group access management.

 ### Adding a new User at Company Level

 From the Identities portal, a Company Owner can add a new user by pressing the *Add user* button.
 The User invitation process will require the invited user email to be provided.